Red Army Faction: Background

 The origins of the group can be traced back to the 1968 student protest movement in West Germany.
 Industrialised nations in the late 1960s experienced social upheavals related to the maturing of the "baby boomers", the Cold War, and the end of colonialism.
-Newly found youth identity and issues such as racism, women's liberation, and anti-imperialism were at the forefront of left-wing politics.
+Newly-found youth identity and issues such as racism, women's liberation, and anti-imperialism were at the forefront of left-wing politics.
 Many young people were alienated from their parents and the institutions of the state.
 The historical legacy of Nazism drove a wedge between the generations and increased suspicion of authoritarian structures in society (some analysts see the same occurring in post-fascism Italy, giving rise to "Brigate Rosse").

-In West Germany there was anger among leftist youth at the post-war denazification in West Germany and East Germany, which was perceived as a failure or as ineffective, as former (actual and supposed) Nazis held positions in government and the economy.
+In West Germany there was anger among leftist youth at the post-war denazification in West Germany and East Germany, a process which these leftists perceived as a failure or as ineffective, as former (actual and supposed) Nazis held positions in government and the economy.
 The Communist Party of Germany had been outlawed since 1956.
 Elected and appointed government positions down to the local level were often occupied by ex-Nazis.
-Konrad Adenauer, the first Federal Republic chancellor (in office 1949–1963), had even appointed former Nazi sympathiser Hans Globke as Director of the Federal Chancellery of West Germany (in office 1953–1963).
+Konrad Adenauer, the first Federal Republic chancellor (in office 1949–1963), had even appointed former Nazi jurist Hans Globke as Director of the Federal Chancellery of West Germany (in office 1953–1963).